FREE SHIPPING on all professional books

 Rose comes from a family of musicians and teachers, both of which have greatly influenced her life.
-A volunteer job in high school led her to pursue work with hearing and language impaired children.
+A volunteer job in high school led her to pursue work with hearing- and language-impaired children.
 But she knew that in order to be successful with this population, she needed to better understand the relationship of language acquisition to reading and writing.
-This led her to become a reading specialist as well as to her involvement with the PA Writing and Literature Project.
+This led her to become a reading specialist as well as to her involvement with the Pennsylvania Writing and Literature Project.

 She received her bachelor's degree in Deaf Education from Pennsylvania State University and her master's degree in reading from West Chester University.
 She also holds an elementary certification from Immaculata University.
 Rose has worked as a reading specialist in the West Chester Area School District and as a teacher consultant and course coordinator at the Pennsylvania Writing and Literature Project.

 Her approach to staff development follows the premise of "teachers teaching teachers," which is the basis of the work done by PAWLP.
 "I want to bring what I have learned in the classroom to my work with teachers, so all the things I suggest are classroom tested, and the teaching beliefs I have formed come from my work with children.
 I have been greatly influenced by the work of Regie Routman, Lucy Calkins, Donald Graves, Katie Wood Ray, and others whom I consider my mentors and who have guided my practice and understandings.

 "I think the best way to approach staff development is to guide teachers in reflecting on their own practice, give them the opportunity to try out some new strategies, share thoughts and ideas, and then think about where the new ideas could fit in with or change their beliefs.
 Reflection is a big part of working with teachers.